MicrosoftCloudEssentials-LearningHub/Fabric-EnterpriseFramework/README.md

 - **Workspace Roles**: Define roles within the Fabric workspace to control access to resources.
 - **Object-Level Roles**: Implement roles at the object level to manage permissions for specific data objects.
 Click to read more about [Security \& Governance by Object Level](./Security/)
 - **Purview Integration**: Use Microsoft Purview to manage and enforce data governance policies.

+## Data Protection

+- **Data Encryption**: Encrypt sensitive data both at rest and in transit.
+- **Data Masking**: Implement data masking techniques to protect sensitive information.
+- **Compliance**: Ensure compliance with relevant regulations and standards (e.g., GDPR, HIPAA).

+## Data Lineage and Cataloging

+- **Data Lineage**: Track data lineage to understand the flow and transformations of data within the platform.
+- **Data Catalog**: Use Microsoft Purview to create a comprehensive data catalog for easy discovery and management of data assets.

+## Data Governance

+- **Data Policies**: Define and enforce data governance policies to ensure data quality, security, and compliance.
+- **Data Stewardship**: Assign data stewards to manage and oversee data governance practices.

 ## Microsoft Purview for Fabric